My recent article about wearing a suit as separates garnered several comments that inspired the one you’re reading today.

 Jacket lapels: While different for everyone, you want to find a jacket with a lapel of moderate width in relation to your size.
 If you’re husky or broad up top, you’ll need wider lapels.
 If you’re a slim guy or have a narrower frame, slim lapels will look better on you; overly wide lapels will be disproportionate to your size.

 Lapel proportions: Mind your proportions.
 A smaller guy should be wearing a suit with smaller lapels, smaller collar, slimmer tie.
 The opposite if you’re taller or larger: wider lapels, wider tie, substantial collar.

-Sleeve length: The appropriate sleeve is long enough so that 1/4″ of your shirt cuff is showing when arms are relaxed at your side.
+Sleeve length: The appropriate sleeve is long enough so that 1/4″ of your

 One, two, three button?
 One button is typically found on more formal jackets (tuxedos).
 Two buttons, standard, always a safe bet.
 Three button works decently on taller guys, or guys with longer torsos, but still better to go with a two button.
 Or, explore the 3-roll-2.
 Anything more than three buttons, no.